AlexiaChen/awesome-stars/README.md

 ## Go

+- [edgelesssys/marblerun](https://github.com/edgelesssys/marblerun) – MarbleRun is the control plane for confidential computing.
+Deploy, scale, and verify your confidential microservices on vanilla Kubernetes.
+100% Go, 100% cloud native, 100% confidential.
+- [edgelesssys/ego](https://github.com/edgelesssys/ego) – EGo is an open-source SDK that enables you to develop your own confidential apps in the Go programming language.
+- [edgelesssys/constellation](https://github.com/edgelesssys/constellation) – Constellation is the first Confidential Kubernetes.
+Constellation shields entire Kubernetes clusters from the (cloud) infrastructure using confidential computing.
+- [edgelesssys/edgelessdb](https://github.com/edgelesssys/edgelessdb) – EdgelessDB is a MySQL-compatible database for confidential computing.
+It runs entirely inside a secure enclave and comes with advanced features for collaboration, recovery, and access control.
 - [turbot/steampipe](https://github.com/turbot/steampipe) – Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
 Open source CLI.
 No DB required.
 - [hibiken/asynq](https://github.com/hibiken/asynq) – Simple, reliable, and efficient distributed task queue in Go
 - [FiloSottile/whoami.filippo.io](https://github.com/FiloSottile/whoami.filippo.io) – A ssh server that knows who you are. $ ssh whoami.filippo.io